fpigeon/gatsby-blog/pages/articles/2017-12-15-year-in-review/index.md

 I had not worked with Heroku but have read that it makes deploying apps in whatever language dead simple.

-I had used Talyor Otwell's PaaS but I was limited to PHP based projects.
+I had used Talyor Otwell's [Forge](https://forge.laravel.com/) but I was limited to PHP based projects.
 Now that I am using Dokku, I can deploy apps in any language to my Digital Ocean droplet.

 ### Interviews

 My dev shop was hiring two developer positions and I was selected to be on the interview panel.
 It was the first time I had been on the other side of the table and was honored to be there.
 We were asked to come up with five questions and the panel, which consisted of four members would take turns asking questions.

 This experience helped me learn that this field is hard, and being put on the spot to answer technical questions can be daunting to say the least.
 I have been in those shoes and know that it can be tough.
-I remember from being on the Army's promotion board that even if you dont' know the answer, say you know where to find the answer.
+I remember from being on a Army promotion board that even if you dont' know the answer, say you know where to find the answer.
 Also enthusiasm goes along way.
 People skills are important since you will have to work with this person.

 ## Best Upgrades